nusco/narjillos/backlog.md

 + Native Windows app
 + Load narjillos.yaml (or .narjillos.yaml) from home, if present, instead of config.yaml
 - Run in a browser
-+ Fix permissions on distribution startup scripts (has problem starting in Ubuntu?)
++ Fix permissions on distribution startup scripts has problem starting in Ubuntu?
+If not, then remove this story

 ##Predators (Complex Interactions 1)